citp/privacy-policy-historical/t/tr/tru/truelocal.com.au.md

 ### How do you use the information I give you?

-We use your information to provide our services to you, to fulfill administrative functions associated with these services (for example, billing), to enter into contracts with you or third parties and for marketing and client relationship purposes.
+We use your information to provide our services (which may include the display of personalised content and advertising) to you, to fulfil administrative functions associated with these services (for example, billing), to enter into contracts with you or third parties and for marketing and client relationship purposes.

 Where your personal information is contained within an advertisement that we publish for you, we may also use your information for publication of that same advertisement in other media, in accordance with the terms and conditions of the initial publication.